Mulla Effendi

 After being educated at the Great Mosque, Mulla Effendi like his ancestors spent most of his time teaching and learning there.
-During his life he granted more than hundred scientific licenses for scholars from different parts of Iraq, Iran, and the Middle East in general, and sponsored the daily living and study costs of his students.
+Throughout his life, he granted more than hundred scientific licenses for scholars from different parts of Iraq, Iran, and the Middle East in general, and sponsored the daily living and study costs of his students.
 He also contributed to establishing many schools and mosques in Arbil and in many different villages.

 He became one of the most influential figures in Kurdistan in the late 19th century and until his death.
 He had an important role in disengaging tribal conflicts during the Ottoman rule where he received the highest recognition by the Ottoman Sultan Abdul Hamid II.

 Throughout the British Mandate and after the creation of Iraq, he played a prominent role in inspiring and directing public opinion, as well as being deeply involved in the political process of the region.
 In 1924, he strongly urged appending Mosul Wilayah to Iraq in his meeting with the members of the League of Nations commission.
 He also advocated for the rights of the Christian inhabitants of Ankawa.
 In the events of 1941, the Iraqi royal family chose his house as the most suitable and safe for their stay, and when King Faisal II returned, he awarded him "Wisam al-Rafidain" of the first order as a reward for his services for his country.
 He also received many honors and tributes both during and after his life.